Sadie (Alkaline Trio song): Background

 "Sadie" was written by Skiba while the band was on tour in support of their 2003 album, Good Mourning.
-It was initially played only at sound checks for their shows, but the diversity in sound that it had to their previous songs grew fondly with the band, which lead them to record it for BYO Split Series Volume V. At the same time however, all three members knew that "Sadie" was the tone they wanted to set for their next album, and intended to rerecord it for their 2005 album, Crimson."The feel of the song was different, so we were just trying to go for something.
+It was initially played only at sound checks for their shows, but the diversity in sound that it had to their previous songs grew fondly with the band, which led them to record it for BYO Split Series Volume V. At the same time however, all three members knew that "Sadie" was the tone they wanted to set for their next album, and intended to re-record it for their 2005 album, Crimson."The feel of the song was different, so we were just trying to go for something.
 A blaring sort of rock and roll guitar in the beginning wouldn't have really been appropriate.
 We wanted something that was dirty and dark, but not too dark to where it was dull-sounding.
 We messed around with it for quite a while, and then when we went in to do Crimson, we sort of emulated that tone as best we could without completely trying to just redo the way it was done originally." - Matt SkibaThe song was written about Susan Atkins; a member of the Manson Family involved in all but one of the nine murders the family committed in California in the 1960s.
 Atkins was nicknamed Sadie Mae Glutz (or Sexy Sadie) by Charles Manson, which is where the song's name came from.
 Skiba wrote it as a more sympathetic look at Atkins and her involvement with the Manson Family, seeing her more as a victim of manipulation.
 During the bridge of the song, a section of Atkins' testimony is read by Heather Gabel, who designed the band's Heart & Skull logo.
 The song also features the band's touring manager/guitarist, Nolan McGuire, on lead guitar.